Siamese Natural Language Tracker: Tracking by Natural Language Descriptions with Siamese Trackers: Experiments

 \section{Experiments}

-In this section, we first describe the datasets used in our experiments and show the effectiveness of our proposed NL-RPN and MMM by conducting a comprehensive set of ablation studies.
-Then, we compare our tracker with other state-of-the-art visual object trackers and past NL trackers.
+In this section, we first describe the datasets and implementation details in our experiments.
+Then, we compare our tracker with state-of-the-art visual and NL trackers.
+Finally, we present ablation studies to demonstrate the effectiveness of our proposed SNLT, the SNL-RPN and the novel Dynamic Aggregation Module.